zeke-john/codecall/README.md

 This is not a limitation of Codecall, but a reflection of how the tools were designed.

 Because Codecall focuses on deterministic, type-safe code generation, its benefits disappear when tool outputs are unstructured.
-In those cases, interpretation must happen in the language model itself, which moves the system back into standard agent behavior.
+In those cases, interpretation must happen in the LLM itself, which moves the system back into standard agent behavior.

 **Sadly, there is no reliable workaround when using external MCP servers: if you do not control the tool, you cannot enforce structured outputs.**